ElvisCuiHan/scGTM/README.md

 ### All-in-one function

-Suppose we want to regress Gene 1 on pseudotime using the Bell-shape Curve Model, simply we call the `main` function:
+Suppose we want to regress Gene 1 on pseudotime using the scKGAM, simply we call the `main` function:

 ```python
  main(gene_index = 1, marginal="ZIP", iter=50, data_dir=YouDataPath, save_dir=YouTargetPath, plot_args={})